Dwolla/v2-ach-api-docs/source/includes/_customers.md

 ## List business classifications

 Retrieve a list of industry classifications to identify the Customer’s business.
 An industry classification is required by Dwolla when verifying a `business` in order to better analyze the nature of a business.
+Following endpoint will return list of types of industry classification, each in turn contains "_embedded" object with "industry-classifications" list.

 ### HTTP request